Cisco-Talos/clamav-documentation/src/faq/faq-freshclam.md

 The following FAQ should help you understand why `freshclam` may have failed to fetch the latest updates.

+If you're unable to find an answer to your question in the FAQ, you can seek help in [our clamav-users mailing list](https://www.clamav.net/contact.html#ml), on our [Discord server](https://discord.gg/6vNAqWnVgw), or by submitting an [issue on GitHub](https://github.com/Cisco-Talos/clamav/issues).
+The mailing list archives and existing Github issues (open or closed) may also have an answer to your question.

+Please consider contributing answered questions back to this FAQ, and improving the quality of these answers, by submitting pull requests to [our documentation source repository](https://github.com/Cisco-Talos/clamav-documentation).

 ## Invalid DNS reply.
 Falling back to HTTP mode or ERROR: Can't query current.cvd.clamav.net

 There is a problem with your DNS server.
 Please check the entries in `/etc/resolv.conf` and verify that you can resolve the `TXT` record manually: